 A call from a call box shall be directed to the master control station.
-When the master control station is not constantly attended, the call shall be redirected automatically within 30 seconds to an approved monitoring location.
-The call shall be redirected to 911 if the building does not have an approved monitoring location or if no one at the monitoring location is capable of answering the call and taking appropriate action.
-The call shall not be transmitted to an automated answering system.
+When the master control station is not constantly attended, the call shall be redirected automatically within 30 seconds to an approved monitoring location or if no one at the monitoring location is capable of answering the call and taking appropriate action.
+The call shall be redirected automated answering system.
 Two-way voice communication shall be established between the call box and a person at the monitoring location capable of taking appropriate action, or 911.
 Two-way voice communication shall be discontiued only when monitoring-location personnel or emergency personnel terminate the call.